upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 !!! note

-    **Remember:** Anything that is not allowed is only not allowed when it is inputted into the Creator itself, not if it is loaded separatedly in the `index.html`!
+    **Remember:** Anything that is not allowed is only not allowed when it is inputted into the Creator itself, not if it is loaded separately in the `index.html`!

 The following are the default allowed tags that are rendered with the Viewer: